fred1234/BDLC_FS22/V1/install_hadoop.md

 ## Hadoop User

-We will create a user `hadoop` and won't user our `student` account.
+We will create a user `hadoop` and won't use our `student` account.
 All Hadoop processes will run under the user `hadoop`.

 ```bash
 # create a new user called 'hadoop'